Seedlings in raised bed

 According to my hubby (who has 10 green fingers and 10 green toes, not just a green thumb), when you are planting in a raised bed, it is basically a large container, so you do not want your soil mix to be too “heavy.”

-Once we had everything planted, we added some wood chip mulch around all the plants to help retain moisture (the picture above was taken before we mulched).
+Once everything is planted, add some mulch around all the plants to help retain moisture (the picture above was taken before we mulched).
 Containers and raised beds will dry out more quickly than in-ground gardens.
 It’s a good idea for in-ground gardens too.
 So mulch, mulch, mulch.

 Ready to Build Another One